-AmeriCorps has an extensive collection of resources available on their website.
-You can find information on any topic and sample forms from other commissions.
-As these forms come from other commissions with other regulations, always make sure they meet Nevada Volunteers' expectations and follow your organizations internal policies and procedures.
+AmeriCorps issues periodic and annual guidance to grantees to help with interpretation of the laws governing AmeriCorps.
+In addition, AmeriCorps has an extensive collection of resources available on their website.
+You can find information on many topics and sample forms from other commissions.
+As these forms come from other commissions with other regulations, always make sure they meet Nevada Volunteers' expectations and follow your organization's internal policies and procedures.